 - Spanish Emergency and ambulance contact

-- Are EHIC cards still valid in Spain?
+- Is a European Health Insurance Card (EHIC) still valid in Spain?

-- Do you need private health insurance in Spain?
+- Do you need a private health insurance plan in Spain?

 - Frequently Asked Questions (FAQ) Private health insurance in Spain – Where Can I Live